 Targeted offers have the potential to be the most or least rewarding, depending on what the issuer presents you with.
 For example, some individuals receive offers for the The Platinum Card® from American Express in the mail with a 100,000 Membership Rewards welcome bonus.
 If you apply online, however, the card comes with just a 60,000 point offer that you get for spending at least $5,000 within the first 3 months of card membership.
+This card also comes with a $550 annual fee.
 When you get a targeted offer through the mail, it’s always a good idea to check whether better deals are available online.

 The advantage of applying for a credit card at a bank’s brick and mortar location is that a banker may help push through your application.
 If you have a previous relationship with the bank, they may contact a reconsideration line on your behalf and make the case for why you should get approved for a card.
 This can especially make the difference for a consumer with bad credit or little credit history to their name.

 In order to apply for most credit cards, you will be required to have either a credit score (sometimes referred to as a FICO score), a source of income, monetary assets, or a combination of all three.
 Generally, applicants need to also be above the age of 21.
 Those who are between 18 and 21 can still apply, however, they are required to prove financial independence or have a parent co-sign the application.

 FICO scores are the chief factor in determining whether or not you can qualify for a credit card.
 Before applying for a new card, one should check their score in order to narrow down their choices.
 If you apply for credit cards outside of your FICO range, not only can you get rejected, but your credit score will also take a hit.